AND101-2024-group24/AND101-anime-recommender-app/brainstorming.md

 ## Shivam's App Ideas - List
 1. Pokedex: Creating a real-life version of a Pokedex from Pokemon
-2. Anime Recommender: The Anime Tracker App is a one-stop solution to track your anime-watching needs
+2. Anime Recommender: The Anime Recommender App is a one-stop solution to track your anime-watching needs
 3. Trader app: provides real-time and historical stock trade info

 ## Top 3 New App Ideas